robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 ## JATS support

 The journal article tag suite (JATS) was developed by the NLM and standardized by ANSI/NISO as an archiving and exchange format of journal articles and the associated metadata [@JATS], including data of the type shown above.
 The `pandoc-jats` writer by Martin Fenner is a plugin usable with pandoc to produce JATS-formatted output.
 The writer was adapted to be compatible with our metadata authoring method, allowing for simple generation of files which contain the relevant metadata.

 ## Citation types

 Writers can add information about the reason a citation is given.
 This might help reviewers and readers, and can simplify the search for relevant literature.
 We developed an extended citation syntax that integrates seamlessly into markdown and can be used to add complementary information to citations.
 Our method is based on CiTO, the Citation Typing Ontology [@method:shotton_cito_2010], which specifies a vocabulary for the motivation when citing a resource.
 The type of a citations can be added to a markdown citation using `@CITO_PROPERTY:KEY`, where `CITO_PROPERTY` is a supported CiTO property, and `KEY` is the usual citation key.
 Our tool extracts that information and includes it in the generated linked data output.
-A general CiTO property (*cites*) is used, if no CiTO property is found in a citation key.
+A general CiTO property (_cites_) is used, if no CiTO property is found in a citation key.

-The work at hand will always be the subject of the generated semantic *subject-predicate-object* triples.
+The work at hand will always be the subject of the generated semantic _subject-predicate-object_ triples.
 Some CiTO predicates cannot be used in a sensical way under this condition.
 Focusing on author convenience, we use this fact to allow shortening of properties when sensible.
-E.g. if authors of a biological paper include a reference to the paper describing a method which was used in their work, this relation can be described by the *uses\_method\_in* property of the CiTO ontology.
-The inverse property, *provides\_method\_for*, would always be nonsensical in this context as implied by causality.
+E.g. if authors of a biological paper include a reference to the paper describing a method which was used in their work, this relation can be described by the _uses_method_in_ property of the CiTO ontology.
+The inverse property, _provides_method_for_, would always be nonsensical in this context as implied by causality.
 It is therefor not supported by our tool.
-This allows us to introduce an abbreviation (*method*) for the latter property, as any ambiguity has been eliminated.
-Users of western blotting might hence write `@method_in:towbin_1979` or even just `@method:towbin_1979`, where *towbin\_1979* is the citation identifier of the describing paper by @towbin_electrophoretic_1979.
+This allows us to introduce an abbreviation (_method_) for the latter property, as any ambiguity has been eliminated.
+Users of western blotting might hence write `@method_in:towbin_1979` or even just `@method:towbin_1979`, where _towbin_1979_ is the citation identifier of the describing paper by @towbin_electrophoretic_1979.

 # Example: Manuscript with output of DOCX/ ODT format and LATEX/ PDF for submission to different journals.

 Scientific manuscripts have to be submitted in a format defined by the journal or publisher.
 At the moment, DOCX is the most common file format for manuscript submission.
 Some publishers also accept or require LATEX or ODT formats.
 Additional to the general style of the manuscript - organization of sections, fonts, etc. -- the citation style of the journal must also be followed.
-Often, the same manuscript has to be prepared for different journals, e.g. if the manuscript was rejected by a journal and has to be formatted for another one, or if a preprint of the paper is submitted to an archive that requires a distinct document format than the targeted peer-reviewed journal.
+Often, the same manuscript has to be prepared for different journals, e.g. if the manuscript was rejected by a journal and has to be formatted for another one, or if a preprint of the paper is submitted to an archive that requires a distinct document format than the targeted peer-reviewed journal.<br>
 In this example, we want to create a manuscript for a _PLoS_ journal in DOCX and ODT format for WYSIWYG word processors.
-Further, a version in LATEX/ PDF should be produced for PeerJ submission and archiving at the PeerJ preprint server.
+Further, a version in LATEX/ PDF should be produced for PeerJ submission and archiving at the PeerJ preprint server.<br>
 The examples for DOCX/ ODT are kept relatively simple, to show the proof-of-principle and to provide a plain document for the development of own templates.
 Nevertheless, the generated documents should be suitable for submission after little manual editing.
 For specific journals it may be necessary to create more sophisticated templates or to copy/ paste the generic DOCX/ ODT output into the publisher's template.

 ## Development of a DOCX/ ODT template